5 NIGHTS | 50 MILES | GODDARD CANYON

 An early start will get us back to Courtright Reservoir before lunch where we will reload cars, and return to the town of Shaver Lake to share a hearty group meal.
 A final stop for showers at our cabin in Shaver Lake is optional, then it’s home to brag.

-Transportation: We do our best do facilitate carpool arrangements from the Fresno Yosemite Airport, as well as the San Francisco Bay Area and Southern California.
-If you’ll need a ride, please let us know!
 If traveling by air, Fresno Yosemite International is the preferred airport.
-It’s a one hour drive from the airport to our meeting point in Shaver Lake.
-Rental cars are also available.
-If traveling by car, it is a roughly 4 hour drive from the Bay Area, and 5 hour drive from Southern California to Shaver Lake.
-We will coordinate transportation from our Shaver Lake meet-up point to and from the trailhead.
+It’s a one hour drive from the airport to our meeting point in Shaver Lake, CA. If you’ll need a ride, please let us know!
+Be ready for pick-up by 11am.
+If traveling by car, meet us at our Shaver Lake cabin.
+It is a roughly 4 hour drive from the Bay Area, and 5 hour drive from Southern California to Shaver Lake.
+We will provide transportation from our Shaver Lake meet-up point to and from the trailhead.

-Arrival time: When scheduling flights or planning your drive, ideally, please allow enough time to arrive at our Shaver Lake meet-up point between 1pm-2pm.
-This will allow enough time for welcome activities, pack-check, and a drive to the trailhead to begin our trek or make camp.
+When scheduling flights or planning your drive, ideally, please allow enough time to arrive at our Shaver Lake meet-up point between 1pm-2pm, or the Clovis/Fresno area by 11am if you need a ride up to Shaver.
+This will allow enough time for welcome activities, a pack-check, and a drive to our trailhead where we will begin our trek that evening before making camp.

-Departure time: We plan on exiting the trail between 10am and 12pm on the last day of the trek.
+We plan on exiting the trail between 10am and 12pm on the last day of the trek.
 Please plan your return transportation accordingly.
-If flying out of Fresno on the same day, we suggest scheduling flights for departure no earlier than 3:00pm.
+If flying out of Fresno on the same day, we suggest scheduling flights for departure no earlier than 3pm.
 Staying one additional night in the Clovis, Fresno or Shaver Lake area is also popular option.

 WHAT YOU’LL NEED